rbdannenberg/arco/doc/design.md

   this long.
 The input buffer should also be this long, but we assume it is empty when the output buffer is full, so input buffers do not contribute additional latency.)
+- `*_network_enable` -- is networking enabled?
+If not, only
+  connections within the local machine are possible.
+- `*_o2lite_enable` -- is o2lite enabled?
+Implies `network_enable`.
+- `*_internet_enable` -- is internet enabled?
+If not, O2 will not
+  wait to determine a public IP address, causing delays if there is no internet access.
+- `*_mqtt_enable` -- is MQTT enabled?
+If not, O2 cannot establish
+  wide-area connections and only uses Bonjour.

 **General information flow:**
-- `actual_*` values are provided by PortAudio when devices are opened.
+- `host_*` values are provided by PortAudio when devices are opened.
+  The `host_network_enable`, `host_o2lite_enable`,
+  `host_internet_enable`, and `host_mqtt_enable` are not related to PortAudio.
+Instead, they are set and applied at server startup and cannot be changed without restarting.

-They are used by the audio callback to interpret the audio stream.
+The other `host_*` values are used by the audio callback to interpret the audio stream.
 - `p_*` values are initialized from the preferences file `.arco`
 - `arco_*` values are initialized from `p_*` values, and when the user sets valid `arco_*` values, they are used to update `p_*` values.